Information for Districts

 Once we receive a referral, we complete the following steps.

 - Confirm the referral is complete with all requested information and communicate with the sender if not.

-- Review the referral to determine the best placement within our programs (MCS/Phoenix or Oracle) and/or a referral back to the District of origin.
-Referrals back to District are typically made if:
+- Review the referral to determine the best placement within our programs (MCS/Phoenix or Oracle) and/or to send a referral back to the District of origin.
+Referrals are sent back to the District typically if:

 - Our program could not effectively implement a student’s IEP and/or provide conditions that would permit appropriate progress on identified IEP goals.

 - The referred student is currently being assessed by the referring district to determine eligibility for special education support and services.